 Capital One launched CreditWise in 2014 as an entirely free credit monitoring service.
-Users do not have to provide credit card details to sign up for the service, or even be a Capital one customer (although these will see the service integrated into their mobile app if they do sign up)- all you need to do is sign up on the site.
+Users do not have to provide credit card details to sign up for the service, or even be a Capital one customer, although you will see the service integrated into their mobile app if you do sign up.

-With CreditWise, users are able to view their credit score, TransUnion credit report, Alerts, and a Credit Score Simulator.
+With CreditWise, users are able to view their credit score, TransUnion credit report, alerts, and get access to a credit score simulator.
 For your credit score, you will be given the six main factors affecting your score along with some ideas on how you can improve on each.

 For TransUnion Credit Reports, you actually end up with a better-organized report than the one you may receive directly from TransUnion, as it comes with a whole list of items, which are identified as either new, changed, negative items, and ones that are still in dispute (although any errors will have to be dealt with TransUnion directly).
 An updated VantageScore credit score is provided from TransUnion on a weekly basis along with a credit report update in real-time from Experian and TransUnion.

-There's also a built-in Credit Score Simulator, which allows you to see how much different your score would be if you do one thing or another.
-Whether it is timely payment of credit card debt or increasing a card’s credit limit, it has an impact on how one’s credit score ends up to be.
+Like many other services, there's also a built-in credit score simulator that allows you to see how much different your score would be if you do one thing or another.
+Whether it is timely payment of credit card debt or increasing a card’s credit limit, it has an impact on one’s credit score and their subsequent creditworthiness.

 Capital One’s service is definitely a helpful tool, especially for those who already have a Capital One account.
 However, anyone who is not a Capital One customer should still find this useful especially if they are not yet using any credit monitoring service.